Zestylogic/FMark/FMark/Markalc/README.md

 # Markalc

-Markalc is a module which adds spreadsheet-like functionality to GFM tables.
+Markalc is a parser for GFM tables which adds spreadsheet functionality.

 # Functionality
 ## Spreadsheet functionality